Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

 Insights.
 ---
-- Active Monthly Subscription: July and March have the highest count of customers with a slightly difference, this could be as a result of seasonal promotions or special offers that attract new subscribers.
+- Active Monthly Subscription: July and March have the highest count of customers with a slightly differences, this could be as a result of seasonal promotions or special offers that attract new subscribers.
 E.g summer promotions in July and end-of-quarter incentives in March.
-   - Proactive renewal offers in these months could improve retention and make renewals more predictable
+   - Proactive renewal offers in these months could improve retention and make renewals more predictable.
    - Encouraging proactive engagement such as sending reminders or offering renewal discounts can sustain these peaks.

 - Canceled Monthly Subscription: The cancellation trend line indicated that April has the highest canceled subscription showing that it is the weak period of customer dissatisfaction or increased competition.
 This might be as a result of price, low quality or irrelevant content.
    - Improvement on quality and also, introducing a discount program for long-term subscribers which could reduce price-related cancellations.
    - Introducing flexible payment options such as monthly, quarterly, and yearly payment options could improve retention price-sensitive customers.
    - Use of user feedback to conduct monthly or quarterly surveys to understand quality concerns directly from users.
-     Regular updates to fix bugs and improve usability.
+   - Regular updates to fix bugs and improve usability.
    - Introduce content recommendations base on user interests reducing irrelevant content-related cancellations.